mitsuba-renderer/enoki/README.md

 data structures, dynamic memory allocation, virtual method calls, and vector calls across module boundaries.
 It has the following design goals:

-1. **Unobtrusive**: Only minor modifications are necessary to convert existing C++ code into its Enoki-vectorized equivalent, which remains readable and maintainable.
+1. **Unobtrusive**.
+Only minor modifications are necessary to convert existing C++ code into its Enoki-vectorized equivalent, which remains readable and maintainable.

-2. **No code duplication**: It is generally desirable to provide both scalar and vectorized versions of an API, e.g. for debugging, and to preserve compatibility with legacy code.
+2. **No code duplication**.
+It is generally desirable to provide both scalar and vectorized versions of an API, e.g. for debugging, and to preserve compatibility with legacy code.
 Enoki code extensively relies on class and function templates to achieve this goal without any code duplication—the